goblinfactory/quiet-fake/README.md

 # quiet-fake
 My experiment to get a human readable build logfile showing only results or errors.
 Really rough spike.
-I hope that this can be used as a easy to clone spike to test other options.
+I hope that this can be used as an easy to clone spike to test other options.

 ###Usage:
 ```